How To Fix Your Relationship With Food: The Inner Child

 Working with your Inner Child can be a very helpful and insightful way to learn how to fix your relationship with food, but also how to fix your relationship with yourself and other people, and how to feel more happy and at peace in life.

-One-to-one sessions- SPECIAL OFFER: buy 3 sessions up front and get a 4th HALF PRICE (£30).
+One-To-One Sessions- SPECIAL OFFER (ongoing): buy 4 sessions up front and get the 4th HALF PRICE (£30).
 You can contact me to book a session, or give me a call for a FREE chat to find out more (07961 423120).
 I offer sessions via Zoom or face-to face (based in Surrey).

 See ‘Services‘ for more information.